The slug club

 She brought the pensieve to the nearby bed, and almost stuck her wand to the woman’s face.
 Regina Blazen grunted.
 Liquid light spilled from Suneko’s wand.
 She poured it in a tube that she had levitated out of her pocket, and approached the bed.

--Mister Longbottom, you might want to be the first to see what miss Blazen did to your parents. » she said.
+-Mister Longbottom, you might want to be the first to see what miss Blazen did to your parents. »

 Neville Longbottom was the first to put his head in the stone basin.
 It did feel a bit strange, standing next to him, waiting for him to return, but Severus knew exactly what he would see.
 He could picture the boy’s anger in advance, and he felt sorry for him.

-« What does he see, do you think? » Harry Potter asked him.
+« What does he see, do you think? »

 -His parents being poisonned.
 She injects a potion in sweets that she’s making them eat.
 That’s why their health hasn’t been improving, we think. »